RohanBera/computer-vision/assmt1/README.md

 All the required files and directories can be found in "q4"

-Once dowloaded, we can run the "install_requirements.py" file to install all the reuired dependancies.
+Once downloaded, we can run the "install_requirements.py" file to install all the reuired dependancies.

-Once this is done, we can run the "caliberate.py" file to begin the caliberation process.
+Once this is done, we can run the "caliberate.py" file to begin the calibration process.

 The code prompts us to place the checker board in certain angles and orientations.
 Once the program completes execution, we get the camera matrix.